-Market Players.
-The producers use different technologies for electricity generation in order to satisfy the demand.
-The three main types of power stations modeled are: Thermic stations, Nuclear stations, and Hydroelectric stations.
+Producers: The producers use different technologies for electricity generation in order to satisfy the demand.
+The three main types of power stations modeled are: Thermic (coal-fired, gas fired and fuel-fired) stations, Nuclear stations, and Hydroelectric stations.
 Each type of power station has its own production features.
 For instance, nuclear and hydroelectric are cheap and come on stream rapidly.
 However, if nuclear plants are backed-off significantly, recovery time is slow.
-Producers are external roles in the institution.
+Thermic-based generation is relatively expensive and slow to come on stream.

-The consumers that participate in an electricity market are large industrial companies and local energy wholesalers that sell the energy to smaller or domestic consumers.
+Consumers: The consumers that participate in an electricity market are large industrial companies and local energy wholesalers that sell the energy to smaller or domestic consumers.
 The main goal of the consumers is to buy energy for half an hour periods according to the information provided by the demand model.
-Consumers are external roles in the institution.

-The task of the system operator, as an institutional role, is to guarantee the voltage level and the dynamic security of the electricity network.
+System Operator: The task of the system operator is to guarantee the voltage level and the dynamic security of the electricity network.
 Specifically, the system operator controls that the power deficit is never greater than a 10% of the total production, which is the obliged safety power that each power station must fulfill.
 Notice that, in our example, producers are autonomous about deciding their own production and the system operator is only responsible for the distribution of the demand.